horvathdora/portfolio/README.md

 **Software Engineer Intern @ IRF Solutions KFT.**
 (_June 2020 - November 2020_)
-- Developed a new content management system in Spring Boot based on technical specifications.
+- Developed a new content management system in Spring Boot following technical specifications.
 - Enhanced code maintainability and flexibility by transitioning the business logic from SQL-stored procedures to Java code.

 ## Projects

+**Prediction of survival and postoperative condition of heart transplant patients**
+- Analysed and cleaned medical datasets containing clinical measurements.
+- Built and compared classification models that could support the medical community in the desicion-making process.

 **Online Training Management System**
 - Developed an online training management system for my bachelor's thesis.
-The full-stack application was written in Spring Boot and Angular using Java and TypeScript.
+The full-stack web application was written in Spring Boot and Angular using Java and TypeScript.
 The data was stored in a MySQL database.